Highlands, New Jersey: Geography

 According to the United States Census Bureau, the borough had a total area of 1.39 square miles (3.59 km^{2}), including 0.74 square miles (1.92 km^{2}) of land and 0.65 square miles (1.67 km^{2}) of water (46.47%).

 Unincorporated communities, localities and place names located partially or completely within the borough include Parkertown and Waterwitch (also spelled as "Water Witch").

-The borough borders the Monmouth County municipalities of Atlantic Highlands, Middletown and Sea Bright.
+The borough borders the Monmouth County municipalities of Atlantic Highlands, Middletown Township and Sea Bright.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Highlands has a humid subtropical climate, abbreviated "Cfa" on climate maps.